Are No-Win, No-Fee Solicitors worth using and What’s The Catch?

 A consumer credit agreement is basically a loan agreement and it is required to fund the upfront and ongoing costs of the case.

 The solicitor will draw down the monies from the funder, in stages, as required.
-These funds are used to pay for the surveyor to carry out the property assessment report and the cost to remove the CWI and repair the damage as well as, any medical examination and payments required by the court to file the papers.
+These funds are used to cover disbursements like the surveyor who needs to compile a property assessment report, where he will confirm that the damage has been caused by the cavity wall insulation and produce a complete cost schedule to cover the costs to remove the CWI and repair the damage as well as, any medical examination and payments required by the court to file the papers.

-Unlike a traditional loan agreement, it should not go against your credit rating and no payments have to be made until the claim is concluded and the money that has been drawn down is repaid to the funder once the case is settled.
+Unlike a traditional loan agreement, it should not go against your credit rating and no payments have to be made until the claim is concluded and the money that has been drawn down is repaid to the funder from your damages once the case is settled.

 What If I Lose The Case?